ezsystems/ezplatform-xmltext-fieldtype/README.md

 ## Migrating from XmlText to RichText

-**Warning: this part is a non-finalized work-in-progress.
-Always make a backup before using the migration tools.**
+**Warning: As of 1.6 this is now fully supported, but regardless of that always make a backup before using the migration tools.**

 This package provides tools to migration existing XmlText fields to RichText, the enriched text format eZ Platform uses.
 The tool comes as a Symfony command, `ezxmltext:convert-to-richtext`.